 This is not granted regularly or lightly; often people are turned down on the first application and have to appeal.

 Should you decide that school is not the right option for your child, you can remove them at any stage and inform Tusla (Phone: 01 771 8638 / online ) that you intend to home-educate.
 You will have to submit in writing your intention to Home Educate.
-Once this has been submitted Tusla will acknowledge your application and discuss it with you if necessary (usually within 24 hours).
+Once this has been submitted Tusla will acknowledge your application and discuss it with you if necessary (this was usually within 24 hours but due to the backlog in applications this may take up to a week or two).
 You are now legally covered to home-educate your child (although you are not yet registered as home-educating).

 You will be required to complete an assessment process with Tusla in order to be officially registered.
 While they aim to start this process approx 16 weeks after the intention to register, due to high numbers of applications you could be waiting for up to a year for your assessment to take place.